DesignLedDublin/ColourTheory/README.md

 * The base code for the 404 page came from this site: https://frontendshape.com/post/bootstrap-5-404-page-examples

+## Images
+* All images belong to me, any additional design elements were created by me for this project.

-### Content and Media
+## Content

-All content and media are owned by Lisa Marconi through her company Design Led Ltd.  The logo was created by Lisa Marconi for this project.
+* All content is original and generated by me.